Vladimir37/Backlun/README.md

 # BackLun

 ### Description
-Backlun — a set of various Back-end services (platforms) with a API, but missing the Front-end.
-You can create any Front-end using any framework, libraries, JS dialects.
-Backlun does not require installation and has no dependencies.
-It's enough to download Backlun and start using it.
+Backlun is a set of various Back-end services (platforms) with various APIs and without frontend.
+You can add any frontend using any framework, library or JS dialect.
+Backlun does not require installation and has no dependencies, just download and start using it.

 #### Why?
-Backlun will be useful for Front-end developers who are not familiar with Back-end development, but who want to create a Front-end for a real dynamic application.
+Backlun will be useful for Front-end developers who are not familiar with Back-end development, but who want to practice in Front-end development or design for real dynamic applications.
 Backlun is suitable for developers who want to try out a new Front-end framework, but do not want to create a back-end part of the application for this.
 Backlun is a good choice for an employer who wants to test the knowledge of a hired Front-end developer.

 #### Examples of using
 You want to learn how to write a Front-end on a TypeScript or ELM.
 You read the React tutorial and want to write the first practical application.
 You want to hire a new developer, but he previously made only static pages and you want to test his ability to create an application that interacts with the server through API.
 You need a simple tool for test tasks to select candidates for a job.